awslabs/unicornflix/documentation/Backend.md

   in the project: <b>unicornflix</b>
 ?
 Select a system-provided encoding template, specify an already-created template name:  <b>Default Encoding Template (Apple HLS @ 1080p30)</b>
 ?
-Do you want Amplify to use your existing GraphQL API to manage your videos? <b>Yes</b>
+Do you want Amplify to create a new GraphQL API to manage your videos? <b>Yes</b>
 </pre>

 Above we created the first part of amplify video to support transcoding of files.
 This workflow stands up two S3 buckets with a pre-processing Lambda function - to create new MediaConvert jobs for the files uploaded - and a post-processing Lambda function - to register the completed job and make the content available for playback.
 The MediaConvert job is configured to use the template you choose in the prompts above.